 All students in the School of Human Sciences and Humanities are required to complete the General Education Requirements.
 All nine hours of the General Education Requirements listed below must be passed with a grade of "C" or better (grades of "C-"or below are not acceptable).

-HUMN 3031 Basic Texts I

-HUMN 3033 Basic Texts II

-HUMN 3035 Basic Texts III
+HUMN 3031 Basic Texts in Western Tradition I HUMN 3033 Basic Texts in Western Tradition II HUMN 3035 Basic Texts III: Non-Western Tradition